tinkeros/TinkerOS/Baremetal.md

    - Enable booting from USB (if applicable)

 4) Write the Live USB image to a thumb drive or burn a CD/DVD (for IDE/legacy systems/VMs) to boot from.
-   - For CD/DVD use the ISO files, **Note: Do not write the ISO files to USB drives, they are for real or virtual CD/DVD drives only**
+   - For USB boot to RAM disk, write TinkerOS_USB_version.img to a USB thumb drive.  **Note: Only the .img file will work, ISOs will NOT boot from USB no matter what tool you use to write them!**
-   - For USB boot to RAM disk, write TinkerOS_USB_version.img to a USB thumb drive.  **Note: Only the .img file will work, ISOs will NOT boot from USB!**
+   - For CD/DVD drives use the TinkerOS_version.ISO file. **Note: Do not write the ISO files to USB drives, they are for real or virtual machine CD/DVD drives only!
+They will not boot from Ventoy, they will not boot if written with other tools to USB like Rufus.**
-   - Get the latest from [releases page](https://github.com/tinkeros/TinkerOS/releases) (Write with Rufus, Etcher, Raspberry PI Imager on Windows, or simple dd command works on Linux)
+   - Get the latest from [releases page](https://github.com/tinkeros/TinkerOS/releases) (Write .img files to USB with Rufus, Etcher, Raspberry PI Imager on Windows, or simple dd command works on Linux)

 6) Try Live booting TempleOS and TinkerOS from CD/DVD or booting from a RAM disk via USB first to check if things work before modifying your system.
    - Check the keyboard and mouse work.